25prabhu10/notes/docs/Concepts/AWS/AWS_Certified_Developer_Associate_2020.md

 - A: yes !

 - Q: How many questions , duration, (12:41 PM)
 - A: We will cover these Q at the end.
-65 Q in 90 mins.
+65 Q in 90 mins

 - Some of Lambda examples here: [Lambda - Samples](https://docs.aws.amazon.com/lambda/latest/dg/lambda-samples.html)